All year round vegetable sowing and planting guide

 - Module sow chard towards the end of the month, otherwise you risk it going to seed too early

-- Mid April is finally the time to start sowing tomatoes (in a warm place or propagator) that will be planted outside in June
+- Early April is finally the time to start sowing tomatoes (in a warm place or propagator) that will be planted in a polytunnel in mid-late May, ideally when night time temperatures are above 10c.
+Wait until late April for outdoor tomatoes.

 - Direct sow early varieties of carrots directly in the soil, be sure to protect them from carrot fly

-- Mid April is the best time to plant potatoes that will spend all of their life outside, but I wait until May for my main-crop varieties
+- Mid April is the best time to plant potatoes that will spend all of their life outside, but I wait until late April/May for my main-crop varieties.
+If you plant in mid-April, make sure you have fleece handy to protect from a late frost in May.

 - Module sow cucamelons in mid April, with a view to plant them out in polytunnel hanging baskets in May, they take a very long time to germinate!
 We use them instead of radish in our summer salad mixes